JuliaAI/MLJ.jl/paper/paper.md

   methods.

-In the future MLJ will add an `update_data` method to support models that can cary out on-line learning.
+In the future MLJ will add an `update_data` method to support models that can carry out on-line learning.

 ## The machine interface